thorborn-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Why are these changes introduced?

-_Give context to help reviewers fully understand your changes._
+_Give context to help reviewers fully understand your changes.
+(Just link the Jira Story if exists: e.g. "Implements [FOO-123](URL)")._

 ### What approach did you take?